Unheilig: Große Freiheit and Lichter der Stadt (2009–2013)

-Winterland was released on 19 November 2010 as a fourth single from Große Freiheit, as it was also a part of the "Große Freiheit (Winter Edition)" as a separate CD containing remixes.
+"Winterland" was released on 19 November 2010 as a fourth single from Große Freiheit, as it was also a part of the "Große Freiheit (Winter Edition)" as a separate CD containing remixes.
 The single would then become Unheilig's third top ten single in Germany, peaking at No. 4.

 On 25 March 2011, Unheilig was nominated for five ECHO Awards (Best Video National for Geboren um zu leben, ECHO Radio, Most Successful Production Team, Best National Rock/Alternative Group and Album of the Year for Große Freiheit), eventually winning three.

-On 16 February 2011, Unheilig announced they were writing new material for their upcoming 8th album Lichter der Stadt (City Lights), which will be a concept album.
-On 2 December the band announced that the first single from Lichter der Stadt, So wie du warst, will be released on 24 February 2012 while the album itself will be released 16 March 2012.
-The second single Lichter der Stadt was released on 30 March 2012.
+On 16 February 2011, Unheilig announced they were writing new material for their eighth album, Lichter der Stadt (City Lights), which was revealed to be a concept album.
+The first single from Lichter der Stadt, "So wie du warst", was released on 24 February 2012 while the album itself was released 16 March 2012.
+The second single "Lichter der Stadt" was released on 30 March 2012.

 The third single "Wie wir waren" was released on 31 August 2012.
 Unheilig will be releasing "Lichter Der Stadt: Winter Edition" on 23 November 2012.
 This new edition will feature the newly released song "Stark".

 On 18 January 2013, Unheilig released a 7-CD audiobiography titled Als Musik meine Sprache wurde.
-The CD comes with six CDs full of Der Graf's musical journey from his earlier beginnings all the way up to his success with Große Freiheit and Lichter Der Stadt.
+The CD comes with six CDs full of Der Graf's musical journey from his earlier beginnings all the way up to his success with Große Freiheit and Lichter der Stadt.

-The 7th CD is complete with 13 songs from his beginning days including Human Nations.
+The seventh CD is complete with 13 songs from his beginning days including Human Nations.